 'In my opinion there is nothing around us in the universe that defines the design of a supernatural and moralistic being, within the absolute sense of reality.
 On the contrary, everything that is observable to people is the example of the continuation of a natural process of universal evolution.
 I opine that there is nothing that is substantially observed that is the cause and effect of a predetermined deity, instead it is the causation of the correlation of form and matter that complies to any cause and effect of the universe.
 The actions of the universe are simply indifferent to human existence and any notional God would have to be conscious of this indifference.
 Even if we applied a metaphysical claim of a noumenal effect, the best that the argument would sustain, would be the possibility of a potentiality yet undiscovered.
 This would imply that this God would have to reasonably defy the universality of the laws of physics and be incompossible to all that is known and established as creation.
 What we know about the universe is only the observable and testable evidence.
 If there was a supreme agent and originator of the universe, then how could this agent be external and internal to the universe?
-Thus, when I am asked about why I am not a firm believer in the Muslim, Jewish, Christian, Sikh or Hindu God, I respond by saying that it is not for me to claim that these Gods exist, but it is for that person that claims their existence to offer the burden of proof, and for this proof to be compossible to the universal truth.
+Thus, when I am asked about why I am not a firm believer in the Muslim, Jewish, Christian, Sikh or Hindu God, I respond by saying that it is not for me to claim that these Gods do not exist, but it is for that person that claims their existence to offer the burden of proof, and for this proof to be compossible to the universal truth.
 Absence of evidence is not evidence of absence'.

 'Natural selection is construed, as a heritable variation that results in living organisms multiplying in a descending nature and is preserved, in a selective advantage.
 If we are the product of a process of natural selection, then I ponder the consequential order and necessity of a creator that would prefer humans to be the dominant beings, with the exclusion of other earthly creations.
 What appears to be manifest is that the certain evolution of human beings is linked to a natural process and pattern of predominance, survival and migration.
-Whether or not we are descendants from apes can be indeed debated, but human evolution at one point and origin evolved, from a primitive being that was the first man or woman that was naturally born and not divinely created.
+Whether or not we are descendants from primates can be indeed debated, but human evolution at one point and origin evolved, from a primitive being that was the first man or woman that was naturally born and not divinely created.
 Creation implies that there was nothing before, but it is known that the universe existed before the Earth and that all that evolved on the planet was the consequence of a universal process that hitherto remains intact'.

 'I think, therefore I have a mind.
 I reason, therefore I have a consciousness.
 I observe, therefore I have a perception.
 I live, therefore I have an existence'.